 Those who are successful in losing weight and keeping it off after bariatric surgery have a better prognosis.
 All-cause mortality is lower in normal weight patients than in obese patients, and weight loss surgery can help a patient get to a healthy weight by addressing the root causes of their obesity.

-If you are looking for bariatric surgery, West Texas Bariatrics serves Lubbock and several other communities in West TX.
+If you are looking for bariatric surgery in Lubbock, West Texas Bariatrics serves Lubbock and several other communities in West TX.